yuanners/tp/docs/DeveloperGuide.md

 ##### Basic Mode Refund an Order

-This sequence diagram models the interaction between various components in MoneyGoWhere when the user inputs the command `refundorder` or `8`.
+The sequence diagram is similar to the `Advanced mode Refund an Order`.

 The general workflow of `refundorder` is as follows: